-The obsession to have these fashionable clothes, the biggest house, the most expensive car, the highest paying job, the exclusive memberships, the trophy husband, and more.
-It is endless, how hungry we truly are for the evidence of success as if nothing can ever satisfy our needs.
-Is this all there is or can the realization of how we have been manipulated by silly images be the catalyst to move us for the brass ring of superficiality to achieve more and develop our own definition of success.
+How hungry we indeed are for the evidence of success as if nothing can ever satisfy our needs.
+Is this all there is, or can the realization of how we have been manipulated by silly images be the catalyst to move us from the brass ring of superficiality to achieve more and develop our definition of success?

-If buying things and chasing other peoples dreams is what moves you to accomplish your goals, then hunker down, and chase the Amazon purchasable dream.
+If buying things and chasing other peoples' dreams is what moves you to accomplish your goals, hunker down, and pursue the Amazon purchasable dream.
 But if you want to provide well for your family, give children values and define success as what you do to help others achieve, it's time to move on.

-When you realize that your neighbourhood is a second level of family and helping others is a cornerstone value that you can teach by being generous, you are ready for a new direction.
-For some of the very wealthy, we see this now, as many share whatever wealth they have achieved with those who need help, by providing good health and education.
+When you realize that your neighborhood is the second level of family and helping others is a cornerstone value that you can teach by being generous, you are ready for a new direction.
+For some of the very wealthy, we see this now, as many share whatever wealth they have achieved with those who need help, by providing excellent health and education.
 It is what drives them to go beyond what is possible.

 Carefully defining success for ourselves is crucial.
-Climbing up a ladder to the top rung and finding the ladder is on the wrong building is absolutely heartbreaking.
-Think carefully and define carefully your definition of success.
-Pick the right building
+Climbing up a ladder to the top rung and finding the ladder is on the wrong building is heartbreaking.
+Think clearly and carefully define your idea of success.
+Pick the right structure.

 The Obsession to Get Better

-On the other hand, there is an obsession that drives people to get better, to be more than what they are now, to give their families a better life than what they have had, to give their children better education With a solid definition of success, they spend their time and energy to develop a more sensible world .
+On the other hand, there is an obsession that drives people to get better, to be more than what they are now, to give their families a better life than what they have had, and to give their children a better education.
+With a solid definition of success, they spend their time and energy to develop a more sensible world.
 What's wrong with this?

 Where Do We Stand?

-Obsession can be good.
+Obsession can be useful.
 It pushes us to succeed and to achieve more.
-It is when we allow others to determine for us what we value in life or what is valuable in life and drive ourselves to achieve those regardless of its impact on our personal life, then, it has to stop.
+It is when we allow others to determine for us what we value in life or what is valuable in life and drive ourselves to accomplish those regardless of its impact on our personal experience, then, it has to stop.

 Time to assess where we stand.
-Are we to feed this obsession created by the market, or focus our energy in better direction?
+Are we to feed this obsession created by the market or focus our energy in a better direction?

-Tips on How to Deal with this Obsession
+Tips on How to Deal with this Success Obsession

-Today in Twitter, someone posted a picture of an old WW2 soldier marching to celebrate in an anniversary parade.
-She posted it and remarked that no one retweeted it so she did.
-Yes, we do retweet what would give us more likes...yes, more recognition.
+Today on Twitter, someone posted a picture of an old WW2 soldier marching to celebrate in an anniversary parade.
+She posted it and remarked that no one retweeted it, so she did.
+Yes, we do retweet what would give us more likes, more recognition.

-We traveled in Croatia and Spain in November and December and because it was a bit chilly, we were always with our coats.
-We could wear the same clothes underneath and nobody would notice.
-Because we were always moving from city to city, we did not want to carry huge suitcases from the parking lot to the hotel.
+We traveled to Croatia and Spain in November and December, and because it was a bit chilly, we were always with our coats.
+We could wear the same clothes underneath, and nobody would notice.
+Because we were still moving from city to city, we did not want to carry enormous suitcases from the parking lot to the hotel.
 All those clothes we packed were so unnecessary.
 Before we do things, ask why we are doing it and for whom we are doing it.

-That's in travel but how many of our things in our homes have we not used in several years?
-For some people, how many of your homes have you not gone through completely in the last two years?
+That's in travel, but in our homes, how many things have we not used in several years?
+For some people, how many of your houses have you not gone through completely in the last two years?
 How much of your jewelry haven't you used in years?
-How many of your bags have gone out of fashion before you have used them 5 times?
-Why are you buying new items when they are simply not needed?
+How many of your bags have gone out of fashion before you have used them five times?
+Why are you buying new items when they are not needed?

 The temptation to buy is all around us.
 The bargains are just too good to pass up.
-It takes strong discipline to just walk through those stores putting out bargains at the end of season.
+It takes strong discipline to walk through those stores, putting out deals at the end of the season.
 But ask yourself before you go in.
-Do you really need it or is it one of those things you might need in case something comes up?
+Do you need it, or is it one of those things you might need in case something comes up?

 3. Live your values

-For some of us, this is not really clear.
+For some of us, this is not clear.
 What we stand for and what we truly value remains a mystery.
 So, here's what I suggest.
 Make a list of ideas, things, experiences that are or were important to you.
-One by one, eliminate what you can do away with.
+One by one, eliminate what you no longer use.
 What's left?
 Take a look.
 You may want to add something that you think is more important.
-Maybe, you need to refine your list but it gives you a peek right now of what is important and start giving this your time and energy.
+Maybe, you need to refine your list, but it gives you a peek right now of what is essential.
+Start offering this your time and energy.